mujibulhaquetanim/Frontend-Functionalities/README.md

 # All-in-One Repository for Frontend-Functionalities 🙂

 Welcome to the Frontend Functionalities repository!
-This all-in-one repository contains a variety of frontend projects, ranging from DOM manipulations with vanilla JavaScript to full-fledged projects using React/Next.js and other frontend libraries/frameworks like Redux/RTK, TanStack Query, React Router DOM, and more.
+This all-in-one repository contains a variety of frontend projects, ranging from DOM manipulations with vanilla JavaScript to full-fledged projects with authjs using React and its frameworks like Next.js, Remix, Gatsby, Astro, etc., and other frontend libraries/frameworks/tools like PWA, Redux/RTK, Zustand, TanStack Query, React-Router, Chartjs, and more.

+- For smaller projects, check out Feature-Projects directory.
+- For medium-large projects, check out the Medium-Large_Projects directory.
+- Large projects are in the root directory with their own directories.

 Anyone looking for a diverse collection of projects in one place will greatly benefit from this repository.
 All projects are well-organized in separate directories.

 - If you're solely interested in component-based Works or React-Native for Mobile App Developments, consider exploring the following: [Component-based repository](https://github.com/mujibulhaquetanim/componentGallery.git) , [Expo](https://github.com/mujibulhaquetanim/React-Native.git)

-> **If you find this helpful, please consider giving it a star** 🙂

 ## Table of Contents